Analysis of his work

 Colour

-Thus, while the basic colours he employs are yellow, red, dark red and blue, he uses them not in their pure state but in the following combinations:
+[…] Thus, although the elementary colours he employs are yellow, bright red, dark red and blue, he never uses them in their pure form, but after producing them in the following way:

-Red is made by mixing cadmium red with light English red.
+red, by mixing cadmium red with bright rouge anglais;

 Still life, 1934